Marc-Vivien Foé: International career

 Foé began representing Cameroon at under-20s when he was called up to the squad of 18 players for the 1993 FIFA World Youth Championship in Australia, under the management of Jean Manga-Onguéné.
 He played in all of their three group stage matches, scoring one goal in a 3–2 defeat to Colombia in their second match on 8 March 1993, as Cameroon were eventually eliminated from the competition after finishing third.
 Foé later made his senior debut against Mexico on 22 September 1993 at the Memorial Coliseum, a match which Cameroon lost 1–0.

 The following year, he was included in the Cameroon squad for the 1994 World Cup, starting all three of their matches.
 Team members had been in various financial and disciplinary disputes with the Cameroon Football Association, and the squad was a shadow of the one which had famously reached the quarter-finals of the World Cup in 1990.
 Cameroon mustered just one point from three matches, and finished with an embarrassing 6–1 defeat to Russia.
 However, Foé's consistently strong performances as a defensive midfielder (including a goal assist) prompted interest from European clubs.

 He was in the Cameroon squad in the 2002 World Cup.
 As in 1994, he played in all of Cameroon's matches.
 Though the team performed better than in 1994, they were again eliminated at the group stage, having beaten Saudi Arabia, drawn with Ireland and lost to Germany.
+He was part of Cameroon squad to Africa Cup of Nations in 1996 and 1998, and also part of double winning squad in 2000 and 2002; and 2001 FIFA Confederations Cup.